Exclusion, Selection and Award Criteria

 • To pursue a professional activity,

-• Their economic and financial standing
+• With regards to their economic and financial standing

-• Their technical and professional ability
+• With regards to their technical and professional ability

 Award Criteria